alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 ## How to use GetMyWeather

-To initialize the API in an HTML page, include the following code in the head section of the HTML document:
+GetMyWeather will replace the following HTML with the retuned results:

 ```html
 <div id="forecast"> </div>